Archimedean polytopes

 Truncations:

 We now show a few examples of truncations.
 The first example is the Truncated 16-cell.
 In this polychoron, we cut the 8 vertices of the 16-cell, which produces 8 new polyhedral cells that are identical to the vertex figure of the 16-cell, Octahedra.
 However, the 16 Tetrahedral cells of the 16-cell were not rectified to Octahedra (as in the Rectified 16-cell, also known as the 24-cell), but instead truncated, becoming Truncated tetrahedra.
 All vertices are still identical, so that this new polychoron is still uniform.
-However, like the Truncated tetrahedron, this polychoron is no longer isotoxal: we have now not only different types of faces (and in this case cells), but also different types of edges.
+However, like the Truncated tetrahedron, this polychoron is no longer isotoxal: we have now not only different types of cells and faces, but also different types of edges.
 The same applies to the following polychora.

-Fig. 5: The truncated 16-cell.
-This projection, centred on an Octahedron, is the truncation of the vertex-first projection of the 16-cell.
+Fig. A.6a: The truncated 16-cell.
+This projection, centred on an Octahedron, is the truncation of the vertex-first projection of the 16-cell in Fig. 5.4.

 How to Build: See the Eusebeia page on the Truncated 16-cell.

 We cannot represent the Truncated tesseract, because it has Truncated cubes as cells.
-These have Octagonal faces, which as mentioned above acnnot be represented properly in the Zometool system.
-However, we can represent the Bi-truncated tesseract, which is also the Bi-truncated 16-cell.
+These have Octagonal faces, which as mentioned above cannot be represented properly in the Zometool system.
+However, we can represent the Bi- truncated tesseract, which is also the Bi-truncated 16-cell.
 This is a special type of truncation, where the Tetrahedral and Cubic cells of the two dual polychora are both bitruncated, resulting respectively in Truncated tetrahedra and Truncated octahedra.

-Fig. 6: The bitruncated Tesseract/16-cell.
+Fig. A.7a: The bitruncated Tesseract/16-cell.
 The projection is centred on a Truncated octahedron.

 How to Build: See the Eusebeia page on the Bitruncated tesseract.